 INEFFECTIVE LONDON MAYOR Sadiq Khan, has vowed to end London’s knife crime problem by avoiding it completely and focusing on fast food adverts on the tube which nobody pays attention to anyway, it has been confirmed.

-In his latest set of weird and unnecessary ways to tackle problems which aren’t his to fix, the workshy penpusher, whos its believed exists only on press releases and twitter, insists fat people do more harm than good, even just by looking at pictures of fast food.
+In his latest set of weird and unnecessary ways to tackle problems which aren’t his to fix, the workshy penpusher, whos its believed exists only in press releases and on twitter, insists fat people do more harm than good, even just by looking at pictures of fast food.

 “How about making it safer so we could go for an actual fucking run in the city?
 That’d be nice, wouldn’t it?”

 A hurried-sounding Khan was later heard saying: “Leaving free copies of the Metro on your seat.
 That’s got to be worse than homelessness, surely?”